 Businessman and the former CEO of Nokia corporation wrote his autobiography of the company that created a global mobile revolution.

 Writer, editor and broadcast journalist.
-Raised in Canada, with stints in the UK and New Zealand, she is currently based in Helsinki.
+Born in Finland and raised in Canada, with stints in the UK and New Zealand, Katja now lives in Helsinki with her family.

 Author of three prize-winning adults’ novels set in 20th century Europe about people living at the margins society.